ssbc/ssb-meta-feeds/README.md

 # ssb-meta-feeds

 An implementation of the [ssb metafeed spec] in JS as a secret stack plugin.
-The core idea is being able to split out content you publish into _subfeeds_, which allows for quicker more targetted replication by peers (only get the subfeeds you want).
+The core idea is being able to split out content you publish into _subfeeds_.
+This allows for quicker replication by peers, such that you only get the subfeeds, thus content types, you are interested in.

+Metafeeds are special types of feeds which own or "contain" other feeds (called "subfeeds"), by publishing messages which describe the creation of the subfeeds.

 ```mermaid
 graph TB